spacemeat/pyke/README.md

 include_anchor = {project_anchor}/{inc_dir}/\<include directory\>
 include_dirs = [include]
 ```
 You are encouraged to change `inc_dir` to set a base directory for all include directories.
-Pyke will reference `include_anchor` and `include_dirs` directly.
+Pyke will reference `include_anchor` and `include_dirs` directly; the rest are just there to construct the path.

 #### Source files
 ```